What is WordPress?

 There are other alternatives to build your website:

 - Use the booking engine links that you can add to your existing WordPress page.
+Each TourCMS account includes the TourCMS Booking Engine which makes it easy to add online booking capability to any website, regardless of CMS used.
+Essentially each product that you load into TourCMS can have a unique "Book now" link which you could add to your existing WordPress powered product pages.
 There is no need to use the TourCMS plugin in this case.

 Benefits of the WP TourCMS plugin over other options:

 - Google map widget to display the tour location